robertschnitman/afpj/README.md

 ```

 ## 1. Introduction
 The `afpj` package--*Applied Functional Programming in Julia*--is based on the original R library, [`afp`](https://github.com/robertschnitman/afp).
 Some functions in this library are direct translations, while others cover gaps in Julia functionality.
-For example, `mapcat()` is the equivalent of `do.bind` and `mrchop()` replicates the process of its R counterpart, whereas `mop()` attempts to simulate its [R equivalent](https://github.com/robertschnitman/afp/blob/master/R/mop.R).
+For example, `mapcat()` is the equivalent of `do.bind` and `mrchop()` replicates the process of its R counterpart, whereas `mop()` attempts to simulate its [R equivalent](https://github.com/robertschnitman/afp/blob/master/R/mop.R) that simplifies `sweep()` from the same programming language (an attempted replication of the latter function is also in this package).

 Thus, the purpose of `afpj` is to supplement base Julia and its libraries to support efficient and concise programming.